hacksu/kenthackenough/README.md

 ## ToDo
 - Judging system
   + Need to figure out what this is first
-- SendGrid for emails
+- Emails sent for acceptance, waitlisting, denial
-  + Emails sent for acceptance, waitlisting, denial
+- Resume book
-  + Email sent after applying
+  + Upload your resume during application (optional?)
-- Resume upload & access for sponsors
+  + Access for sponsors

 ## Installation